firecat53/networkmanager-dmenu/README.md

   password patch][6] `-P` option is supported if that patch is installed.
 Rofi, Wofi and Bemenu will use their respective flags for passphrase entry.
 - Set default terminal (xterm, urxvtc, etc.) command in config.ini if desired.
+- Configure `show_pass` to run `nmcli dev wifi show-password` in a terminal.
+  This may take some experimentation to determine what will work for your terminal.
 - Saved connections can be listed if desired.
 Set `list_saved = True` under `[dmenu]` in config.ini.
 If set to `False`, saved connections are still accessible under a "Saved connections" sub-menu.